Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

     - Single API support for flexible input tensor dimensions has been added.
       - Applications are no longer required to close and re-open a handle to change input tensor dimensions.
     - Single API support for hardware acceleration configurations has been added.
-    - Tizen’s Neural Network Runtime (nnfw) has been integrated.
+    - Tizen’s Neural Network Runtime (NNFW) has been integrated.
     - Performance enhancement: low-latency open and invocation.
     - Timeout for invocation may be specified.
 - NNStreamer update
   - NNStreamer is upgraded from 1.0.0 to 1.5.2.
-  - Tizen Sensor Framework may be used as stream inputs.
+  - Tizen sensor framework may be used as stream inputs.
   - AI acceleration hardware and neural network framework support has been added.
     - ML API now allows controlling HW acceleration.
     - ML API may utilize NCSDK2, Edge-TPU, OpenVINO, ARMNN, Caffe2, and PyTorch.
       - You may need to download and install additional adaptors from tizen.org for these additional frameworks or hardware.
   - The ability to insert filters implemented as a C++ class (OpenCV compatible) or a simple C function has been added.
-- nnfw: Neural Network Runtime
+- NNFW: Neural Network Runtime
-  - nnfw has been upgraded to version 1.4.0.
+  - NNFW has been upgraded to version 1.4.0.
-  - Support for quantized MobileNet and Inception V3 models on CPU Backend has been added.
+  - Support for quantized MobileNet and inception V3 models on CPU Backend has been added.

 #### Fixes

 - Dynamic tensor dimensions issue of Neural network Single API set, the 5.5 M2 known issue, has been fixed.
   - New Single API set to support flexible tensor dimensions has been added.
 - Inference API set/additional neural networm framework supports
-  - Tizen’s Neural Network Runtime (nnfw) has been integrated.
+  - Tizen’s Neural Network Runtime (NNFW) has been integrated.
   - Others (TensorFlow, Caffe2, PyTorch, and so on) have been supported optionally if the device has additional packages downloaded and installed from tizen.org.

-#### Known Issues
+#### Known issues

-- ML/Inference Pipeline C-API and .NET API
+- ML/Inference pipeline C-API and .NET API
   - If APPSRC is used with DO NOT FREE mode, an additional memcpy per input frame has been added as a workaround.
 This work around is expect to be removed with a performance fix in the later releases.